 Is HVAC a Difficult Job?

-Every job has sources of stress.
+Any job can be stressful.
 HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
-Appropriate experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a consistent schedule help HVAC professionals fend off some of the most common triggers of work-related stress.
+The proper experience and tools can help mitigate some of these concerns.
+What’s more, paid training and a consistent schedule help both installers and technicians fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy objects and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Lifting heavy equipment and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
 Accessing and servicing large equipment can be tiring.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While a recession can affect any industry, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, which means professionals in HVAC can often find work in many different cities.
+While a recession can affect any industry, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-The newest models of heating and cooling systems use less energy or produce it from renewable sources including solar and wind.
-Greener HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+The newest models of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of specialized training.
-Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED as well as professional training.
+Other, more specialty (and higher paying) HVAC careers require additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
-An employer may also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to maximize your capabilities.
+You can become certified by enrolling in classes at a community college or trade school.
+How long it takes to become an HVAC technician relies on the program, which is typically six months to two years.
+An HVAC company will sometimes also require NATE certification.
+An acronym for North American Technician Excellence, this key accreditation further develops your technical knowledge to maximize your capabilities.

-Even though basic concepts of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While some math is involved, the bulk of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.
+While some aspects of the job can be learned on your own, professional development means blending classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While some math is involved, the bulk of an HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.

-The daily schedule may vary on the work site as well as your specific skill set.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you are more likely to have a set schedule during normal business hours.
+A typical workday may vary depending on where you work.
+If you work in repairs, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you will be more likely to keep to a set schedule during normal business hours.

 As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls on a given day could vary considerably.
+Certain jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.

-Since the HVAC industry is growing quickly, your salary should reflect that.
+With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
+Higher earners usually make around $56,600 and $68,000.
+However, your salary may be dependent on the area's average wages and its cost of living.
 Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary